 - CORI/SORI background checks (Friends of the Fells will perform)

 Hours and compensation

-This is a seasonal part-time position, hours may vary but average M-F, 9 am to 3 pm for vacation programs.
+This is a seasonal part-time position, hours vary (part-time and full-time schedules available), but summer programming is held M-F, 8:30 am to 4 pm for all sessions.
 Compensation is competitive and commensurate with experience.